searchdiscovery/client-kenvue-ga4-dl-spec/events/ecommerce/view_item.md

 # View Item

-Fire whenever a user visits a product detail page.
+Fire whenever a user visits a product detail page/screen.

-This event will eventually fully replace the "Product Viewed" event currently being sent on product detail pages.
-For now, we'd like to have both implemented so the changeover is simple when it's time to do so.
-Given that, this is a relatively low priority event to implement.
+This event is to fire when a user is presented with a _**HIGHLY DETAILED**_ page/screen, which includes (but is not limited to):
+- A web Page
+- after clicking "more details" on an item and an on-page window opens up and displays a product detail screen overlaying the previous screen

+If a page/screen is providing the user with detailed information, the user can add a product to their cart, and navigate to their cart with a product added, then it is highly likely that this page/screen is a product detail page/screen

 ## Javascript Code